jewel/clearskies/README.md

 Another area that needs work is creating release binaries for platforms that don't ship with ruby by default, such as Windows.

-We need a port of the core daemon to C that can be used on both Android and iOS (or a separate java and objective-C port, respectively.)
+There is an effort to port the daemon to C++ in a [different repository](https://github.com/larroy/clearskies_core) which will replace the ruby proof-of-concept once it's ready.

 Issues and pull requests are welcome.